 Getting past the headlines (or article, news story, email, etc.) and to the heart of the matter isn’t always easy.
-Some important questions you should ask:
+Here are some important questions you should ask:

 First, is the news actually based on new research?
 Often it is, especially if it’s being reported in reliable news media outlets.
 But sometimes it’s not clear where the information actually came from.
 Rumors passed around in chain emails are often a good example of this.
 If a source is cited, can it be verified?

 Who conducted the research?
 Who paid for it?
 Most cancer studies are done by researchers at universities, medical centers, or government agencies.
 Some research is done by other groups, such as advocacy organizations.
 Funding for studies can come from federal or state funds, non-profit groups, or other interests.
-If you can find out, having a sense of where the study was done and who funded it can give you a better idea of how trustworthy it might be.
+Finding out where the study was done and who funded it can give you a better idea of how trustworthy it might be.

 What kind of research was it?
-Scientists use different types of studies when trying to determine if something causes cancer.
-Tests done in the lab on cell cultures or on animals can often give an idea about whether something might cause cancer, but it’s not always clear if the results from lab studies will apply to people.
-For example, the effects seen in the lab using very high doses of a substance may not be the same at much lower doses, or the effects of a substance when it is inhaled may not be the same as when it is applied to the skin.
+Scientists use different types of studies when trying to figure out if something causes cancer.
+Results of tests done in the lab on cell cultures or on animals can often suggest something might or might not cause cancer, but it’s not always clear if the results will be the same in people.
+For example, the effects seen in the lab using very high doses of a substance might not be the same at much lower doses, or the effects of a substance when it’s inhaled may not be the same as when it’s applied to the skin.
 Also, the bodies of lab animals and humans don’t always process substances in the same way.